Arshia001/FSharp.GrpcCodeGenerator/README.md

 you get abstract methods instead.

 ### What else?

+* As you know, the F# compiler is single-pass and takes file order into account.
+The `Tools` package adds the converted F# sources **before all other sources**, regardless of where in the project file the `<Protobuf>` elements appear.
+This means that any generated code should be accessible throughout your entire project.

 * You may need to be aware of the fact that any type inside the `Google.Protobuf.*` namespace will have its namespace rewritten to `Google.Protobuf.FSharp.*`.
 This is to keep the types from clashing with the ones provided inside the `Google.Protobuf` package, which you always need to reference.